 Free flights: Yes

-Vacation Days: 3 weeks Christmas, 2 weeks spring break, 8 weeks summer break, two or three long weekends, and half days during Ramadan.
+Vacation Days: We got three weeks Christmas, two weeks at spring break, eight weeks over summer break, two or three long weekends, and half days during Ramadan.

-Certifications: Needed?
+Certifications Needed?
 Yes and no. Abu Dhabi is now requiring a teaching degree or certification (TEFL won’t cut it), but I taught there from 2014 to 1016 with only a college degree.
-In Dubai, a college degree can still land you a job for now.
+In Dubai, a college degree alone with out a teaching specialization can still land you a job for now.

-Contract Length: Most schools will require you to sign a 2-year contract.
+Contract Length: Most schools will require you to sign a two-year contract.

 Where to Find a Job:

-*Disclaimer I am not affiliated with any of these sites or responsible for any job or experience you may have through them*
+I am not affiliated with these sites or responsible for any job or experience you may have through them.

 The contract included housing, utilities, flights at the beginning and end of the school year, healthcare, and a $2,200/month salary, equating to $26,400/year.
 However, we also received a raise our second year and a $10,000 bonus upon completion of our second year.

 Every teacher (and I mean EVERY) also tutors kids under the table.
-The fees for an hour session usually range from $40 to $50 each, and there were some weeks before final exams where I was banking $1000 in tutoring sessions.
+The fees for an hour session usually range from $40 to $50 each, and there were some weeks before final exams where I was banking $1000 in tutoring sessions alone.
 It adds up fast.